-The FaceMe SDK is the best solution for IoT developers to integrate facial recognition functionalities in access control hardware, such as smart doors and check-in clocks or kiosks.
+The FaceMe SDK is the best solution for IoT developers to integrate facial recognition functionality in access control hardware, such as smart doors, check-in clocks, or kiosks.
 Developers of access control devices looking to incorporate facial recognition in existing hardware should first read the ultimate guide to deploying facial recognition at the edge.

-Are you a system integrator, or corporate IT decision-maker, looking for a plug-and-play software solution with facial recognition functionality to integrate with your existing IP surveillance system?
-If so, a software solution like FaceMe Security is the perfect choice.
+Are you a system integrator, or corporate IT decision-maker, looking for a plug-and-play software solution with facial recognition functionality to integrate with your existing IP camera surveillance system?
+If so, a software solution like FaceMe Security is a perfect choice.

-FaceMe Security is a turnkey, value-added facial recognition solution that provides facial recognition functionality on top of existing IP surveillance deployments, such as PCs, workstations, servers, VMS (video management systems), and IP cameras.
-It performs various tasks: identity verification, mask detection, real-time monitoring, and alert notifications when a camera captures a block-listed or unidentified individual.
-FaceMe Security also integrates facial recognition into door access systems to restrict access to verified people.
+FaceMe Security is a turnkey, value-added facial recognition solution that provides facial recognition functionality on top of existing surveillance deployments using PCs, workstations, servers, VMS (video management systems), and/or IP cameras.
+It can perform tasks such as identity verification, mask detection, real-time monitoring, and even issue alert notifications when a camera captures a block-listed or unidentified individual.
+FaceMe Security also integrates facial recognition into door access systems to only allow access to verified personnel.

 You can expand FaceMe Security’s capabilities with several add-ons:

 Health add-on:Prevent the spread of infectious diseases and promote general health management with three crucial checks: mask detection, identity verification, and temperature detection.

 Check-in add-on:Connect to your visitor management system to check in visitors and perform employee clock-in/out processes.

 VMR add-on:Handles surveillance activities when no VMS is available.
 Access live multi-camera monitoring for up to nine streams, with real-time alerts, plus video recording and playback.